scriptkitties/fglt/_guides/visual-novels-on-gnu-linux.md

 ![Choosing the architecture](https://a.cocaine.ninja/iwkdji.png)

 Now, we're going to install the packages that are often needed by visual novels.
-These are: corefonts, d3dx9\_36, directmusic, dsound, dotnet40, ffdshow, quartz, and vcrun6.
+These are: corefonts, d3dx9\_36, dotnet40, ffdshow, quartz, and vcrun6.
 Simply select all of the "POL\_Install\_\<package name\>" options.

 ![Selecting packages](http://gateway.glop.me/ipfs/QmbJCiyfBzh58ggcGmfKy5WvTxwEke29pPaKPQuPHiwahp/icTfp0.png)